shinefield/mangoszerocontent/README.md

 1.12* - [_Drums of War_][50].
 It is compatible with client 1.12.1 (build 5875),
 and 1.12.2 (build 6005).

-**mangos-zero-database** is released under the GPL v3.
-The file (`LICENSE.mdown`) **must** be a part of any redistributable packages made from this software.
+**mangos-zero-database** is released under for free under the terms of the Creative Commons Attribution-NonCommercial-ShareAlike license.
+The file `LICENSE.md` **must** be a part of any redistributable packages made from this software.
 No licenses should be removed from this software if you are making redistributable copies.

 Development